HL7/carin-rtpbc/source/pages/other.md

 <br/>
 Processor: Patient's payer / PBM
 <br/>
-<a href="Bundle-rtpbc-bundle-request-03.html">Bundled RTPBC request to payer/PBM</a>
+<a href="Bundle-rtpbc-bundle-request-03.html">Bundled RTPBC request to payer/PBM.
+Using $submit operation</a><br>
+<a href="Bundle-rtpbc-bundle-request-03-w-header.html">Bundled RTPBC request to payer/PBM.
+Using messaging ($process-message operation, with MessageHeaders)</a>

 <br/>